Hubbard model

-The Hubbard model is an approximate model used to describe the transition between conducting and insulating systems.
+The Hubbard model is a simplified model used to describe the transition between conducting and insulating systems.
 It is particularly useful in solid-state physics.
-The model is named for John Hubbard.
+The model is named after John Hubbard.

 The Hubbard model states that each electron experiences competing forces: one pushes it to tunnel to neighboring atoms, while the other pushes it away from its neighbors.
 Its Hamiltonian thus has two terms: a kinetic term allowing for tunneling ("hopping") of particles between lattice sites and a potential term reflecting on-site interaction.
 The particles can either be fermions, as in Hubbard's original work, or bosons, in which case the model is referred to as the "Bose–Hubbard model".